-Hopefully you’ve found this guide to setting up a bed and breakfast helpful.
-Please let us know if you’d like us to source any of these products for you and we’ll be happy to assist.
-Either give us a call on 0808 278 3258 or visit our website http://www.esedirect.co.uk.
+Hopefully you've found this guide to setting up a bed and breakfast helpful.
+Please let us know if you'd like us to source any of these products for you and we’ll be happy to assist.
+Give us a call on 0808 278 3258.

 Bacon rolls and a cup of tea all round.

 Author Bio - Debs

 Content, marketing, social, graphic design and PA to an unusual small red dragon.